naacl-org/naacl-pubs/duties.md

 * Ensure all Book Chairs have followed [002.book.md](002.book.md) as well, including the tasks listed above for pub chairs.
   * Flip through their proceedings and make sure they have caught the paper formatting issues.
 If not, ask the organizers to email the paper authors ASAP.
-  * In the past, it's best to split this effort between pub-chairs and verify the others' work :)
+  * In the past, it's best to split this effort between pub-chairs and verify the others' work
 * Work with the General Chair and Program Chairs to fill out their welcome messages in the front matter.
-* Work with the Handbook Chair if they need changes to the proceedings order files
+* Work with the Handbook and Website/App Chairs if they need changes to the proceedings order files

 ### Compiling the Proceedings

 This phase begins after you have verified the main proceedings and all the other books in your conference:
-* [Build the ACL Web Anthology](full-aclweb-proceedings-howto.md), the results of which are posted on the [ACL Anthology](https://aclanthology.coli.uni-saarland.de/).
+* [Build the ACL Web Anthology](full-aclweb-proceedings-howto.md), the results of which are posted on the [ACL Anthology](https://aclweb.org/anthology/).

 ### After the Conference

 * Update these readmes with what you've learned, so we can make this process more efficient next year!
-* If authors ask to make a correction after their paper has been posted on the Anthology, they will have to invoke the revision process [http://aclanthology.info/corrections](http://aclanthology.info/corrections).
-This may require you to regenerate the full proceedings pdf.
+* If authors ask to make a correction after their paper has been posted on the Anthology, they will have to invoke the revision process [https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAAMAABqTSThUN0I2VEdZMTk4Sks3S042MVkxUEZQUVdOUS4u](https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAAMAABqTSThUN0I2VEdZMTk4Sks3S042MVkxUEZQUVdOUS4u) (was formally [http://aclanthology.info/corrections](http://aclanthology.info/corrections)).

 ## Gotchas
 A list of some outstanding issues:
 * DOI instructions
-* Hyperlinks not working after START compiles the targets
 * Short and long paper separation instructions need to be added to the repository

 ## Authors